Key takeaways

 Executive Summary

-NVIDIA PersonaPlex-7B is a groundbreaking open-source full-duplex conversational AI model released in January 2026.
+NVIDIA PersonaPlex-7B is an open full-duplex conversational AI model released January 15, 2026, with the paper accepted at ICASSP 2026.
 It breaks the traditional trade-off between natural conversation (full-duplex) and customization (voice and role control).
-PersonaPlex can listen and speak simultaneously, handle interruptions, and maintain any chosen persona through text and voice prompts.
+PersonaPlex can listen and speak simultaneously, handle interruptions, and maintain any chosen persona through text and voice prompts.[1][2]
+As of June 2026 it remains at v1.0 — no model update has shipped since launch — but adoption is substantial: roughly 316K Hugging Face downloads in the past month.[3]

 | Attribute | Value |